Sotho concords: Concord types

 The objectival concords concord with the object of a verb.

 They are placed right next to the main verb stem.
 In a multi-verbal conjugation they are used only with the main verb.
-Usually they do not appear on a verb if the object is explicitly stated (unlike subjectival concords, which have to appear in every predicative), but they can be used with the object to emphasise it and the action, or if the object appears before the verb (which also emphasises it).
+Usually they do not appear with a verb if the object is explicitly stated (unlike subjectival concords, which have to appear in every predicative), but they can be used with the object to emphasise it and the action, or if the object appears before the verb (which also emphasises it).

 In form they resemble the subjectival concords, differing only in the 1st. pers. sg. and class 1(a).
 Before verb stems beginning with a b the mo- + b- combination contracts to mm- ([m̩m]) due to the middle vowel being elided.

 If the following verb stem is of more than one syllable, they cause the following syllable (the stem's first syllable) to have a high tone and appear with a low tone.
 However, if the verb stem is only one syllable long then it is the concord itself which is pronounced with a high tone.